eriksvedang/Hotrod/README.md

 ## Caveats

-### Duplicated definitions
-Right now it's not possible to use the same name in two different HOTROD() invocations.
-If you want to call the same reloadable function in several places, just call it like a normal function except for in that one place.
-Please note that the code will only be reloaded when the line of the macro invocation is executed.

 ### Global variables
 To access and change global variables in your main program, define them as extern at the top of your stub source file, like so: